2023 NYSEDC Economic Development Conference

 Afternoon Breakout Sessions - Sponsored by The Agency

-PREPARE: TRACK SESSION - Clean Energy Economic Development
+PREPARE: TRACK SESSION - Clean Energy Economic Development, Room - Governor D

 The global market for mass-manufactured clean energy technologies is projected to reach $650 billion annually by 2030.
 The enactment of the federal Inflation Reduction Act has set the stage for massive investments and job growth in US clean energy technology supply chains in the coming years.
 This panel session features business and economic development leaders at the forefront of these trends who will share insights and discuss the outlook and strategic investments to attract and grow clean energy supply chains in NY.